goechsler/japh/README.md

        $s = chr(97 + 0);

-Looking up character 97 in an ASCII table $s is the letter 'a'.
+Looking up character 97 in an ASCII table it turns out $s is set to the letter 'a'.
 (Be honest now, did you really know that or do you just think you remember it, like I do?)
-The last loop iteration would be character 97 + 16 = 113, which is a the letter 'q'.
+The last loop iteration would be character 97 + 16 = 113, which is the letter 'q'.

-Ok we're iterating over the letters 'a' to 'q' and we're doing some kind of replacement operation in our string $S:
+Ok, we're iterating over the letters 'a' to 'q' and we're doing some kind of replacement operation in our string $S:

         $S = ~s/\b$s\b/$S[$_]/g;

-with on one hand $s being a letter between 'a' and 'q' and on the other hand $_ being the corresponding index in the list @S. Looking up \b I found out it's matching a word boundary: It matches everywhere between a \w word character and a \W non-word character.
+with the search part $s being a letter between 'a' and 'q', replacing it the $respective element of the list @S .
+Looking up \b I found out it's matching a word boundary: It matches everywhere between a \w word character and a \W non-word character.
 This word boundary thing makes sure we're not replacing characters in already replaced parts.
+(At least it looks like this was the intention here.
+It's certainly not perfect.
+The character sequence "Z5r" is suspiciously common in our list ... nevermind.)

 So in our string we're first replacing "a" with "2uF7t", "b" with "juvyr", ... and so on.
 Once we're done $S looks like this: